taaheer/my-works/drafts/imss/en.md

   HA, HA, HA, Today we will become history and our stories will go through centuries.

   </div>
-  SEBASTIAN take out his gun around everyone and ask
+  SEBASTIAN takes out his gun around everyone and asks

   <div style="text-align: center">
   TERRORIST SEBASTIAN

-  Who want to part of history first?
+  Who wants to be part of history first?
 The kill of my name?
   </div>

   <div style="text-align: center">